coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 #### Step 1.2: Choosing a Validator

-On the staking site, each validator is ranked by their Hybrid Score, which reflects a combination of factors such as performance and delegated hash power.
+On the staking site, each validator is ranked by its Hybrid Score, which reflects a combination of factors such as performance and delegated hash power.
 To maximize your staking rewards, focus on the following two key metrics:

   * **CORE Reward Rate:** This shows the percentage of CORE rewards you can earn by delegating to a particular validator.
 A higher reward rate means more potential returns on your staked CORE.
   * **Commission:** This is the fee that validators take from your staking rewards.
 A lower commission allows you to keep more of your earned rewards, so it's important to choose a validator with a low commission to maximize your returns.